javiermontanana/grade5theory/_af-ornaments/ornaments.md

 A turn takes us above and below the main note.

-the notes follow the shape of the sign:
+The notes follow the shape of the sign.
+This may help you remember how it is performed.

+The rhythm may vary -
+Sometimes, the the first (main) note is some